aserg-ufmg/RefDiff/README.md

 ## Extending RefDiff to support other programming languages

-You can implement the `CstParser` interface to support other programming languages.
+You can implement the `LanguagePlugin` interface to support other programming languages.
 Soon, we will provide a detailed tutorial on how to do this.

 ## Evaluation